preshi-zankat/Spotify_UI-clone/README.md

 # Spotify-clone
-this project is sportify clone
+this project is sportify UI clone